 The Doctor of Physical Therapy (DPT) – PhD in Bioengineering program is a six-year (minimum) program that combines the entry-level DPT leading to licensure as a physical therapist, with a PhD in Bioengineering that will prepare the student to become an independent researcher.

 Pitt's DPT program is currently ranked 1st in the nation by U.S. News & World Report, indicating that graduates of this program have mastered a broad range of science competencies, including anatomy & exercise physiology, neuroscience, and biomechanics.

-This comprehensive, 6-year dual-degree program guarantees graduates a competitive edge, equipped with both the clinical experience necessary to obtain a licensure as a physical therapist and extensive research experience that leads to a PhD in bioengineering.
+This comprehensive, dual-degree program provides graduates with a competitive edge, equipped with both the clinical experience necessary to obtain a licensure as a physical therapist and extensive research experience that leads to a PhD in bioengineering.

 Since this is a dual-degree program, applicants must earn admission into both programs.
 An undergraduate degree in engineering or a related field is required.
 Make sure to carefully revIew the application instructions and admission requirements.